trcameron/specR/README.md

     * [Email: hcsmith@davidson.edu](mailto:hcsmith@davidson.edu)

 ## Instructions
 Both the chess and college football data sets are locatad in the DataFiles directory.
-All Python source code for running the rankability measure is located in the Python directory.
-In addition, tests for the Sinquefield Cup and college football are located in the Python directory.
+All Python source code for running the rankability measure is in the rankability.py file in the Python directory.
+In addition, tests for the Sinquefield Cup and College Football are located in the Python directory.
 All result files are written in the DataFiles/PythonResults directory.